ogoodman/icegrid-starter/readme.txt

   sudo salt '*' test.ping

-In order to provision our servers (local or otherwise) we must provide a little more configuration detail.

-So that we can log into our servers:

-  cp ~/.ssh/id_rsa.pub salt/roots

 To authorize them to pull the application source code from our repository, create the file pillar/passwords.sls containing svn credentials for checking out this project: